sqlparser/sqlflow_public/grabit/readme.md

 ````
 chmod 777 *.sh
 ````
 After the installation is complete, you can execute the command `./start.sh /f conf-temp` or `start.bat /f conf-temp`.
-If the logs directory appears and the **start grabit command** is printed in the log file, the installation is successful.
+You may check logs under the logs directory for more information.

 ### Configuration
 Modify the configure file to set all parameters correctly according to your own environment.